 Consider an automatic system

-Installing an automatic system on your system is an advanced option that starts by turning on and off the machine by itself.
-In that case, you will be getting rid of the manual operation of the saw machine, and it speeds up your production and gets rid of unnecessary fatigue.
+Installing an automatic system on your system is an advanced option that starts by turning the on and off the machine.
+In that case, you will be getting rid of the manual operation of the saw machine, which speeds up your production and eliminates unnecessary fatigue.

 Install a ceiling hook